adlnet/xAPI-Spec/xAPI.md

 ###### Rationale

-Future revisions of the spec may introduce changes such as properties added to statements.
+Future revisions of the specification may introduce changes such as properties added to statements.

 Systems retrieving statements may then receive responses that include statements of different versions.
 The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

 Using Semantic Versioning will allow clients and LRSs to reliably know whether they're compatible or not as the specification changes.